akinwale-ishola/Python-Script/README.md

-This script is designed to predict customer churn using a machine learning model, with steps for importing, preprocessing, training, and analyzing data.
-The results are saved in a format that can be imported into Power BI for visualization and business insights.
+This script was designed to predict customer churn using a machine learning model, with steps for importing, preprocessing, training, and analyzing data.
+The results were saved in a format that can be imported into Power BI for visualization and business insights.
 Below is a concise description of the process:

 Steps and what they mean